imagej/imagej.github.io/_pages/BioVoxxel_Toolbox.md

 Purpose: Indicating clusters of binary image objects after segmentation based on a shape and size invariant density based clustering [DBSCAN](https://de.wikipedia.org/wiki/DBSCAN)

-Advantage and HowTo: the algorithm detects clusters of any size, shape and number\!
+Advantage and HowTo: the algorithm detects clusters of any size, shape and number!
 The user does not need to have any prior knowledge or estimation of a number of clusters (as for e.g. k-means).
 The only input needed is the isotropic distance (in pixel) the user wants (epsilon in DBSCAN) to check around each object and a desired minimum density (number of objects inside the given distance).
 The algorithm reaches out equidistantly from the object shape.
 Therefore, amorphous shapes of particles do not matter.
 Furthermore, the size is not relevant, since the distance is taken from the outside of the object.
 If size and shape should be ignored, the plugin can be run on the thresholded (min=1 max=255) ultimate points of the binary objects \[►Process ►Binary ►Ultimate Points\] Clusters are also detected in an overlapping but still separate manner if some objects might belong to several clusters but do not belong to their core points.

 Output: The output is on purpose very sparse and gives only the ImageJ ROI Manager.
 From there cluster numbers and individual amount of objects per cluster can easily be analyzed e.g. using a macro on the ROI manager and the corresponding image